pulumi/pulumi/docs/design/graphs.md

 In several cases, Coconut creates and operates on object graphs.
 Sometimes these object graphs are very general purpose, and in other times, they are limited to subsets (such as resource-only DAGs).
-These graphs are produced when evaluating a Nut, when determining the resource graph that represents a deployment activity, and so on.
-Anytime such a graph must be persisted, Coconut serializes using its own graph language (CocoGL).
+These graphs are produced when evaluating a package, when determining the resource graph that represents a deployment activity, etc.  Anytime such a graph must be persisted, Coconut serializes using its own graph language (CocoGL).
 This document specifies CocoGL.

 ## Overall Structure